NamanSoni18/30_days_Voice_Agents/README.md

 ## 📝 Usage

-### Text-to-Speech Generator
+### Echo Bot
-1. **Enter Text**: Type or paste your text into the textarea (max 500 characters)
-2. **Character Counter**: Watch the real-time character count with color-coded feedback
-3. **Generate Audio**: Click "Generate Audio" or press Ctrl+Enter
-4. **Loading State**: The button shows "Generating..." while processing
-5. **Play Audio**: Use the built-in audio controls to play the generated speech
-6. **Error Handling**: Any errors will be displayed with helpful messages

-### Audio Recording & Transcription
-1. **Start Recording**: Click "Start Recording" button
+1. **Start Recording**: Click "Start Recording" button to begin capturing audio
 2. **Grant Permission**: Allow microphone access when prompted by your browser
-3. **Record Audio**: Speak into your microphone while watching the real-time timer
+3. **Speak Clearly**: Talk into your microphone while watching the real-time timer and recording indicator
-4. **Stop Recording**: Click "Stop Recording" when finished
+4. **Stop Recording**: Click "Stop Recording" when you're finished speaking
-5. **Automatic Playback**: Your recorded voice will automatically play back
+5. **Listen to Original**: Your recorded voice will automatically play back through the audio player
-6. **Transcribe Audio**: Click "Transcribe Audio" to convert speech to text
+6. **Generate Echo**: Click "Echo with Murf Voice" to process your recording through AI
-7. **AI Processing**: Audio is sent to AssemblyAI for transcription processing
+7. **AI Processing**:
+   - Your audio is transcribed to text using AssemblyAI
-8. **View Results**: Transcribed text appears below with status information
+   - The transcribed text is converted to speech using Murf AI's "en-IN-aarav" voice
+8. **Listen to Echo**: The AI-generated echo will play automatically, and you can see the transcribed text
-9. **Additional Controls**: Use "Play Again" to replay or "Record Again" for a new recording
+9. **Start Over**: Use "Record Again" to create a new recording

 ### Tips for Best Experience
-- **Microphone Quality**: Use a good quality microphone for better recording results
+- **Microphone Quality**: Use a good quality microphone for better recording and transcription results
-- **Quiet Environment**: Record in a quiet space to minimize background noise
+- **Quiet Environment**: Record in a quiet space to minimize background noise for better transcription accuracy
+- **Clear Speech**: Speak clearly and at a moderate pace for optimal transcription results
-- **Browser Permission**: Always allow microphone access for Echo Bot to work
+- **Browser Permission**: Always allow microphone access for the Echo Bot to work properly
 - **Audio Format**: The app automatically selects the best supported audio format for your browser
+- **Internet Connection**: Ensure stable internet connection for AI processing

 ## 🤝 Contributing